 Having a designated, small trash can that doesn’t spill or slosh around is a must when on a road trip.
 You can find something at the dollar store or use recycled items at home to make one.
 Try a coffee can or a used plastic cereal container with paper bags.

 Always bring an atlas.
 This is more of a universal hack, but you’ll find that once you cross into a patch of lost service, your GPS or smartphone might cause you to miss a turn.
 To best utilize the atlas, be sure to write down a road marker or point of interest every hour.
 That way, if you do end up lost and your GPS thinks you’ve gone off the edge of the earth, you can backtrack on the Atlas to your last known location and hopefully get yourself back on the right route.

 Don’t spend more money on the road than you have to.
-Bring a large vessel of water, a big thermos of coffee, a few 16oz Silipints with Silicone Travel Lids and Sili-Straws, and refill your own cups on the road.
+Bring a large vessel of water, a big thermos of coffee, a few 16oz Silipints with XL Travel Lids and Sili-Straws, and refill your own cups on the road.
 Traveling a short distance can feel like forever when you’re constantly stopping in a circuit of beverages and bathroom breaks.
 Plus, by bringing your own Silipint supplies, you’re also helping out mother earth by not participating in purchasing single-use plastics, papers, and foams.